ChangeVision/astah-c4model-plugin/README.md

 Available for
 ----------------
-Astah professional 8.3 or later
+astah* professional 8.3 or later, astah* UML 8.3 or later

 Description
 ----------------